Twistzzzz/EDAV/contribute.md

 ![](images/excited_student/directly-05.png)
 *Make your edits, include a quick explanation, and hit the big green button.*

 6. Now GitHub is once again helping out by letting us review the changes we made.
 On this page we can **review our proposed changes** by scrolling down and looking at the [diffs](https://git-scm.com/docs/git-diff){target="_blank"}.
 Our fix is very simple so there isn't much to see.
 Once again, we are going to **push the big green button**, this time labeled **Create pull request**.
 This will start the process of letting the *edav.info/* people know that we would like them to include our changes (in git-speak, we are *requesting* that the *edav.info/* people do a `git merge` to update their files with our proposed changes.)
+Note that the proposed changes are in a branch called **patch-1** on our repo; we are asking to merge them into the **master** branch on their repo.
 ![](images/excited_student/directly-06.png)
 *Chance to review your changes.
 Once satisfied, hit the big green button to start a pull request.*